HielkeMaps/hielkemaps.github.io/_maps/parkour-spiral.md

 layout: map
 title: "Parkour Spiral"
 date: 2020-03-17
-short-description: "Parkour spiral is a MASSIVE parkour map where you start at the bottom and must parkour to the top!"
+short-description: "Parkour Spiral is a MASSIVE parkour map where you start at the bottom and must parkour to the top!"
 java: "/downloads/Parkour Spiral.zip"
 java-version: "1.16.3"
 bedrock: "https://bit.ly/3eLswAj"